Darshanpawar7/AquaMindAI/README.md

 ## 🐛 Issues & Support

 Found a bug or have a question?
-Please [open an issue](https://github.com/DarshanPawar/AquaMindAI/issues) on GitHub.
+Please [open an issue](https://github.com/DarshanPawar) on GitHub.

-For security vulnerabilities, please email security@aquamind.ai instead of using the issue tracker.

 ---

 **Made with ❤️ for water infrastructure resilience.**